 Dr Amanda White, PhD, B Psych (Hons), B Beh Sc, DipH, MAPS.

-To make an appointment with Dr Amanda White Psychologist, try Online Booking – Loganholme or Online Booking – Mt Gravatt or call M1 Psychology (Loganholme) on (07) 3067 9129 or Vision Psychology (Mt Gravatt) on (07) 3088 5422.
+To make an appointment with Dr Amanda White Psychologist, try Online Booking.
+Alternatively, you can call M1 Psychology (Loganholme) on (07) 3067 9129.